Cross-domain script include

 Remediation: Cross-domain script include

-Scripts should not be included from untrusted domains.
-Applications that rely on third-party scripts should consider copying the contents of these scripts onto their own domain and including them from there.
+Scripts should ideally not be included from untrusted domains.
+Applications that rely on static third-party scripts should consider using Subresource Integrity to make browsers verify them, or copying the contents of these scripts onto their own domain and including them from there.
 If that is not possible (e.g. for licensing reasons) then consider reimplementing the script's functionality within application code.